Upcoming EU regulatory changes and opportunities for feedback: Quarterly report

 Aim: To list the control authorities and control bodies recognised to certify operators and groups of operators in non-EU countries, compliant with the new EU legislative framework on organics currently in force, for the import of organic products into the EU.

-Timeline: Public consultation expected soon; adoption of proposal expected in the second quarter of 2026.
+Timeline: Public consultation expected soon, adoption of Regulation expected in third quarter of 2026.

 High-risk organic and in-conversion products from non-EU countries – detailed list – Implementing Regulation